joshbeckman/mongo-throttle/README.md

 # Mongo Throttle

-> Basic IP rate-limiting middleware for Express stored in mongoDB.
+> Basic IP rate-limiting middleware for Express stored in MongoDB.
 Use to throttle or limit incoming request rate.

-background details relevant to understanding what this module does
+Let MongoDB do the heavy lifting and synchronization of throttling/rate-limiting requestors.
+This [Express][1] middleware registers and maintains a rate limit for each requesting IP address.
+It uses MongoDB's built-in expiration index to automatically sweep out expired `Throttle` records.

 ## Usage
 ~~~js